MEET THE TEAM

 KEVIN DORMAN, M.S., CCC-SLP

 Kevin Dorman (they/them), MS, CCC-SLP, is a non-binary SLP who specializes in telepractice-delivered gender-affirming voice care.
-They have served the transgender population of the southeastern US for five years through their private practice, Prismatic Speech Services, and have hosted a monthly rountdable for the Gender Spectrum Facebook group for the past four years.
-They are also in their third year as a board member of QORDS, a music-and-activism summer camp for LGBTQ+ youth.
+They own Prismatic Speech Services, which serves thirteen US states.
+They are also in their fourth year as a board member of QORDS, a music-and-activism summer camp for LGBTQ+ youth.
 Kevin brings their background as a singer, voice actor, and stage actor to every session and loves blending all of their passions to serve their clients' individual needs.

 AC GOLDBERG, PHD, CCC-SLP